github-jimjim/Jomfish/README.md

 - **Stockfish 11 Parity**: Jomfish includes all major features found in Stockfish 11, providing a high-performance engine capable of competing at advanced levels of play.
 - **No Neural Networks (NNUE)**: Unlike modern engines that rely on neural network-based evaluation, Jomfish exclusively uses classical evaluation methods.
 This ensures predictable and interpretable behavior during gameplay.
 But still it has a very strong performance with an estimated 3200 Elo
-- **Rust-Based Development**: The engine was developed from scratch using the Rust programming language, focusing on performance, safety, and reliability.
+- **Rust-Based Development**: The engine was developed using the Rust programming language, focusing on performance, safety, and reliability.

 ---